Dauddev07/LibraryManagement/README.md

 ## License

-This project is for educational use — COSC-5136 Advanced Programming, Spring 2026.
+This project is for educational use.